 West Point Grey

 Situated in West Point Grey, this area has seen significant change over the years.
 Initially it was home to the Musqueam, Squamish and Tsleil-Waututh peoples.
 In 1791 Spanish explorer Jose Narvaez landed on the shores of this area, naming it Langara Point.
 Approximately one year later, Captain George Vancouver arrived and renamed the area after his friend Captain George Grey.
 Significant residential development in the area didn’t start until 1912, shortly after the Municipality of Point Grey was established in 1908.
-Located at West 13th Avenue and Courtenay Street this house is just a couple blocks away from Lord Byng Secondary School which has serviced the area since 1925, the same year this house was built.
+4208 West 13th Avenue is positioned between two major arterial routes, 16th and 10th Avenue, which serve as key access points to the University of British Columbia and the University Endowment Lands.

 Heritage Vancouver Building Permits Database, VPL British Columbia City Directories 1860-1955, VanMap